OCA/product-attribute/product_standard_price_tax_included/README.rst

 =======================================================

 In Odoo, the Cost Price Field (standard_price) is by definition 'Tax Excluded'.
-So without this module, the sale price will be bad in this below configuration:
+So without this module, the sale price will be bad in this following configuration:

 * Price list based on the field 'Cost Price';
-  (If you want a fixed margin, for exemple: Cost Price + 10%);
+  (If you want a fixed margin, for example: Cost Price + 10%);
 * Products set with Sale Taxes "Tax Included" ; (B2C settings)

-This module fix the problem, adding a new field 'Cost Price Tax Included' (standard_price_tax_included) on Product Template model, based on Cost Price Field and Sale Taxes Setting.
+This module fixes the problem, adding a new field 'Cost Price Tax Included' (standard_price_tax_included) on Product Template model, based on Cost Price Field and Sale Taxes Setting.